Stefan Moore: Non-League

-In October 2010, Moore was signed by United Counties League side St Neots Town, for a reported five-figure fee, signing a two-and-a-half-year contract.
+In October 2010, Moore was signed by United Counties League side St Neots Town for a reported five-figure fee, signing a two-and-a-half-year contract.
 The club breezed to the top of the table, breaking every record in the United Counties League, including 160 goals in a season and a 13–0 win at Yaxley.
 This won them promotion into the Southern League Division One Central for the 2011–12 season.
 They also won the Huntingdonshire Senior Cup after beating St Ives Town.
 They won the Division One Central title to claim a second successive promotion.
 He joined Leamington in December 2012, and scored three goals in his debut match against Bedworth United on 1 January 2013.
 Moore signed for Conference North side Brackley Town on 25 March 2012 in a dual registration deal with Leamington.
 He made his debut two days later in a 1–1 draw with Halesowen Town.
 Leamington won the Southern League title in 2012–13, whilst Brackley qualified for the play-offs with a third-place finish.
 He left Leamington to play solely for Brackley in January 2014.
 He scored 12 goals in 19 league games for the "Saints" in the 2013–14 campaign, and was named the Conference North Player of the Month for December.
 Moore returned to Leamington in May 2014 having turned down an extended contract offer from Brackley Town.

 In December 2014, Moore joined Conference North side Solihull Moors.
 The "Moors" finished in 12th place in 2014–15, before going on to win promotion as champions in 2015–16.
 He returned to Brackley Town for a brief loan spell in the 2016–17 season.
 He joined Corby Town of the Northern Premier League Premier Division on loan on 1 November 2016.
 Manager Gary Mills said the signing showed "great intent".
-He rejoined Leamington on a dual registration in March 2017.
+He rejoined Leamington on dual registration in March 2017.
 The club secured promotion out of the Southern League Premier Division after beating Hitchin Town 2–1 in the play-off final at the end of the 2016–17 season.
 He scored two goals in ten games across the 2017–18 campaign as Leamington consolidated their National League North status.

 On 8 August 2018, Moore joined Southern League Premier Division Central side Redditch United on a one-year deal;"Reds" manager Paul Davis said he was a "magnificent capture" and a "game-changing" player.
-On 26 September, he switched to league rivals Tamworth, who were managed by former St Neots Town boss Dennis Greene; he had previously had a trial at The Lamb Ground in the summer but was not offered a contract by then-head coach Mike Fowler.
+On 26 September, he switched to league rivals Tamworth, who were managed by former St Neots Town boss Dennis Greene; he had previously had a trial at The Lamb Ground in the summer but was not offered a contract by head coach Mike Fowler.
 He joined Midland League Premier Division club Highgate United on dual registration in December 2018.
 The "Gate" finished 14th in the 2018–19 season.